-🗢 🕑 🗵 STT " Policy Typut(I) found for STT E Special Treatment Trusts and ALTCS Eligibility E Special Treatment Trusts and ALTCS Eligibility Revined 08/24/2018 Inso: - Oragen Koltras: 465 Sector Treatment Trust I Assets Flaced in a Trust I Assets Flaced in a Trust Assets Assets Flaced In asset Flace Asset Assets Ass Special Treatment Trues (STT) may allow people who would not otherwise quality due to excess resources or income to become eligible for ALTSS.
-The Assets in a STT are not counted for the income and resource tests.
+🗢 🕑 🗵 STT " Policy Typut(i) found for STT E Special Treatment Trusts and ALTCS Eligibility E Special Treatment Trusts and ALTCS Eligibility Revined 08/24/2018 Inso: - Oragen Koltras: 465 Sector Treatment Trust I Assets Flaced in a Trust I Assets Flaced in a Trust Assets Assets Flaced In a Trust Assets Asse Special Treatment True's (STT) may allow people who would not otherwise quality due to excess resources or income to become eligible for ALTSE.
+The State is a STT are not counted for the income and resource tests.
 In return, AHCCCS is authorized to recover the cost of these benefits from the trust upon the death of the customer or termination of the trust.
 There are three types of STT.
-There are three types of STT.
-Trusts for individuals Under Age 65 with a Disability.
-Income-Only Trusts, and Pooled Trusts.
-The trust must meet certain conditions to qualify as a STT.
+Trusts for individuals Under Age 65 with a Disability Income-Only Trusts; and Pooled Trusts The trust must meet certain conditions to qualify as a STT.
 Many of these conditions apply to all three STT types, and some are unique to a specific knot of STT.
-Failure to meet three conditions disqualifies the trust must meet.
+Fraiure to meet three to be second thread of STT.
+Fraiure to meet three conditions disqualifies the trust must meet certain conditions to qualify as a STT.
+Many of these conditions apply to all three STT types, and some are unique to a specific knot of STT.
+Fraiure to meet three at conditions for special treatment.
 All STTs are reviewed by AHCCCS to ensure that they meet all conditions for special treatment.
-All STTs are reviewed by to all three STT types are listed in the table below.
+The conditions that apply to all three STT types are listed in the table below.
 801 Trust Overview 801 Trust Overview Policy A trust is a legal Condition Description 801 Trust Overveew Rolicy & trust is a legal arrangement in which a person or organization, II H Parco - Oragon Roo Trusts Date of creation The trust must be created on or after August 11, 1993.
 802 Non-Special Treatment Trusts 802 Non-Special Treatment Trusts Revised NOTE A trust created before August 11, 1993 must be dissolved and recreated to qualify as a STT 09/14/2018 Policy Trusts Anny - Chapter 200 Trusts 8 Trusts for Individuals Under Age 65 with a Disability Customer as beneficiary The customer must be designated as the beneficiary of the trust.
 B Trusts for Individuals Under Age 65 with a Disability Revised 08/24/20 Ritcy - Oxpore 80 Trusts - 803 Special Treatment Trusts AHCCCS as remainder beneficiary Irrevocable trusts must name AHCCCS as the remainde beneficiary upon the death of the customer.
 D Pooled Trusts D Pooled Trusts Revised 08/24/2018 Policy In addition to be conditi Revocable trusts must name AHCCCS as the remainde beneficiary upon the trust being revoked or terminated, or upon the death of the customer.